Local elections 2022: key results so far

 – Southampton

-This was another top Labour target and the party has succeeded in winning control back from the Conservatives, though it has a slim majority on the new council of just four seats.
+This was another top Labour target and the party has won control back from the Conservatives, though it has a slim majority on the new council of just four seats.

 Register for free to continue reading